tasneemzulaiqa/donkey-kong-game/README.md

 # **Shadow Donkey Kong Overview**
 Shadow Donkey Kong is a classic platformer game built in Java, inspired by the original arcade-style Donkey Kong.
 Players control Mario to navigate obstacles, climb ladders, jump on platforms, and defeat Donkey Kong using hammers.
 The game features 2 levels, enemies, and interactive objects, demonstrating core object-oriented programming concepts and event-driven game mechanics.**

+> **Note:** This project was completed as part of a university assignment for Object Oriented Software Development (2025) at the University of Melbourne.
+---

 ## **Features Implemented**
 - **Player Mechanics**:
    - Walk, jump, and land on platforms